MCanela-1954/Chatbots_Course/Assignment.md

 ## Task

+As part of your responsibilities as VP of Marketing, you are required to present a quarterly analysis of the comments the restaurant receives in social media.

-The task is to engineer a prompt for a chat app (*e.g*.
-ChatGPT, Gemini, etc), that extracts short comments on specific aspects of the customer's experience.
+The task is to engineer a prompt for a chat app (e.g. ChatGPT, Gemini, etc), that extracts short comments on specific aspects of the customer's experience.
 The desired format for the output would be a JSON object containing the "author" key and some additional keys, such as "price", "food", "atmosphere", "service" or "dishes_mentioned".
+The objective is to store all this information in a format that facilitates subsequent analysis.